-The New York Immigrant Family Unity Project (NYIFUP) is the first universal provided public defender program in the country for immigrants facing deportation.
+NYIFUP is the first public defender program in the country for low-income people in immigration detention.

-NYIFUP provides free, high-quality legal representation to every indigent immigrants facing deportation in the City of New York, as well as to detained New Yorkers facing deportation in the nearby immigration courts in New Jersey.
-NYIFUP aims to support New York’s vibrant immigrant community by reducing the unnecessary detainment and unjust deportation of individuals who have strong ties to their communities.
+Funded by the New York City Council, the New York Immigrant Family Unity Project (NYIFUP) provides free, high-quality legal representation to every low-income immigrant facing deportation in the City of New York, as well as to detained New Yorkers facing deportation in the nearby immigration courts in New Jersey.
+The project first piloted in 2013 and was granted full funding in 2014.

 NYIFUP is implemented jointly by three public-defender organizations: The Bronx Defenders, The Legal Aid Society, and Brooklyn Defender Services.
 Through NYIFUP, these three providers ensure universal immigration representation regardless of income, criminal history, or relief eligibility.
 If relief is not possible, our immigration attorneys remain by a client’s side to ensure due process, safeguard rights for future attempts at admission, and help facilitate voluntary departure.
 If relief against removal is available to a client, NYIFUP staff files all necessary applications, seeks release from detention on bond, and litigates the cases to trial and, when necessary, before the Board of Immigration Appeals.

 It was a NYIFUP case, Lora v.
 Shanahan, which established in the Second Circuit that immigration detention beyond six months without a bond hearing is unconstitutional.